Dual-Target Immunotherapy Shows 52% Response

 The FDA-approved combination of Opdivo plus Yervoy represents the current standard of care in first-line treatment for appropriate candidates.
 Chemotherapy continues to play a role, particularly in combination regimens.
 For patients whose disease has progressed on initial treatment, emerging options like VT3989 are under investigation.

 The BNT327 results offer reason for cautious optimism.
 A drug that can achieve disease control in 90% of patients would represent meaningful progress.
-But mesothelioma patients have seen promising early data before — and learned to wait for the larger studies that separate hope from reality.
+But people with mesothelioma have seen promising early data before, and learned to wait for the larger studies that separate hope from reality.

 BNT327 is not available outside of clinical trials.
 Current trials are running in China.
 For patients seeking treatment now, approved options like Opdivo plus Yervoy remain the standard of care.
 Ask your oncologist about available clinical trials.